ZupIT/beagle-docs/content/en/home/API/Components/UI/Text.md

 ---
 title: Text
 weight: 300
-description: Description of the component Text and its attributes
+description: You will find here a description of the component Text and its attributes.
 ---

 ---

 ## What is it?

-`Text` component defines the native text using the server driven information.
+`Text` component defines the native text using the server-driven information.

 The structure is represented by the attributes below: